Horni Signal Mfg. Corp.

 Epilogue

 Horni Signal Mfg.
 Corporation was on a successful trajectory while the demand for traffic control equipment was skyrocketing after World War II.
 So, why did they fold and sell out in 1947 to Marbelite?
-Undoubtedly, the nefarious habits of its owners contributed to this bad fortune.
+It would seem that the nefarious habits of its owners contributed to the company’s demise.
 Credit to Randy Trezak for sending me this 1946 NY Times article about the shady Horni brothers.

 After closing down Horni in 1947, I believe that one or both of the Horni brothers started Highway Signal & Sign Company in Newark as a new venture to compete with Marbelite.
-Although Marbelite had re-branded and was using most of Horni’s old equipment, it wasn’t long before some very “Horni-looking” equipment was being manufactured by Highway Signal & Sign.
+Although Marbelite had acquired and re-branded most of Horni’s old equipment, it wasn’t long before some very “Horni-looking” equipment was being manufactured by Highway Signal & Sign.